nikitavoloboev/data/sharing/lessons-learned.md

 - Take it easy.
 	- Don't stress myself too much about not achieving things I want to achieve.
 What's important is that I try and ideally love what I am doing.
 Everything else is not worth worrying about.

+## Work
+- Figure out what you are uniquely the best in the world at because you just love it.
+And then just find out who or what needs that the most.
+- You don’t get paid what you deserve.
+You get paid what other people think you're worth.

 ## Relationships
 - Treat people as if they are in a sensitive and malleable emotional state all the time.
 	- I have the power to uplift friends and strangers with every interaction, large or small.